Skip to the content

 Opening a bank account in Canada for non-residents

-To open a Canadian bank account as an expat, visit a few local branches in person and do some online comparisons.
+To open a Canadian bank account as a non-resident, visit a few local branches in person and do some online comparisons.
 The five major banks in Canada are the Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD Bank), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO) and Canadian Imperial Bank of Commerce (CIBC).

 Here are some examples of common Canadian bank accounts: